Are you wondering how to buy a suit?

 Whether you buy a suit online or in-store is entirely up to you.

 The internet has made shopping for suits online easy and convenient.
 Brands such as Indochino and Suit Supply have great selections.
 All you need are your measurements and you can find the perfect suit delivered right to your door.

 However, if you prefer to touch the fabrics and try on the suit, then in-store is the way to go.
 You also get the added benefit of having a knowledgeable salesperson help you select the right suit.

 How Much is a Good Suit

 You can find suits for as low as $99 to several thousands of dollars.
-Price factors include brand, fabric choices, quality of buttons, lining (whether it’s glued or sewn)
+Price factors include brand, fabric choices, quality of buttons, and lining (whether it’s glued or sewn).

 Find a Good Tailor